Frank Shaver Allen

 Frank Shaver Allen (1860–1930), usually known as F. S. Allen was a significant Joliet, Illinois-based American architect noted for his Richardsonian Romanesque school designs.

 Early life and career

-Frank Shaver Allen was born in 1860 in Galesburg, Illinois, to Sheldon W. and Nancy A. (Shaver) Allen.
+Frank Shaver Allen was born in 1860 in Galesburg, Illinois.
 He seems to have received some training in Chicago.
-By 1880 he was practicing architecture in Streator, Illinois.
-In 1886 Allen formed a partnership with John H. Coxhead, the firm being Allen & Coxhead.
+By 1880, he was practicing architecture in Streator, Illinois.
+In 1886, Allen formed a partnership with John H. Coxhead, the firm being Allen & Coxhead.
 The partnership was dissolved the following year when Coxhead relocated to St. Paul, Minnesota.
 Following the dissolution of this partnership Allen moved to Joliet, where he did much of his best-known work.

-In 1893 an exhibit of his work in school architecture at the World's Columbian Exposition received an award from the exposition commission, which led to significant expansion of his practice.
+In 1893, an exhibit of his work in school architecture at the World's Columbian Exposition received an award from the exposition commission, which led to significant expansion of his practice.

 After being commissioned for work in California, he moved to Los Angeles in 1904 with his family, settling in Pasadena.
 He originally maintained his practice from Pasadena, but moved it to Los Angeles in 1907.